Sustainable Development Goals

 Goal 6: Clean Water and Sanitation

 The scarcity of global water resources is steadily progressing.
 The issue of wa-ter was integrated into Schaeffler’s risk management in order to respond to potential water shortages in certain regions.
 Water dependence is systematical-ly being reduced in an effort to minimize water-related production risks.
 For this reason, a long-term target was adopted in 2020 to reduce freshwater with-drawal by 20 % until 2030.
-Schaeffler locations treat industrial wastewater with appropriate plant technology so that it can be reused.
+Schaeffler locations treat wastewater with appropriate plant technology so that it can be reused.

 Read more